Odd Couple (1979 film)

-Odd Couple (搏命單刀奪命搶) is a 1979 Hong Kong martial arts comedy film directed by Lau Kar-wing, who also stars, alongside Sammo Hung.
-It was the first film to be released by Gar Bo Motion Picture Company (aka.
+Odd Couple (搏命單刀奪命搶) is a 1979 Hong Kong martial arts comedy film directed by Lau Kar-wing.
+The film stars Sammo Hung, Bryan Leung, and Dean Shek.
+It was the first film to be released by Gar Bo Motion Picture Company (a.k.a.
 Gar-Bo Film Company), an independent production company set up by Hung, Lau and producer Karl Maka.
 The fight scenes are mainly weapon-based, with particular emphasis on the contrast between the dao (sword) and qiang (spear).

 The film is sometimes listed as The Odd Couple, Dance of Death or The Eternal Conflict.

+The film initially focuses on two rival martial artists who have a tradition of annual duels with each other, in a futile attempt to decide which one is the best.
+All of their duels were inconclusive.
+Facing the effects of old age, the two rivals decide to train replacements to continue their annual tradition.
+A common foe of the duo decides to use their students in a revenge scheme against the aging masters.
+The masters' own pride prevents them from co-operating against their shared enemy.